Repentance Second Principle of Gospel

-I know that I am not the only one who has questions about the repentance process.
-I did not fully understand it for years!
-I love the fact that I can be forgiven of my sins, but I did not understand what to repent of after I have made a mistake!
+I am not the only one with questions about the repentance process.
+Years of my life as a Christian have passed without me understanding it, years.
+Knowing I can be forgiven of my sins did not help me understand what to repent of after I have made a mistake.

 I should explain.

-I have been taught that once you have repented of your sins that you must
+I have been taught that once you have repented of your sins you must:

-I have always had questions in the back of my mind about whether all my sins return or if only all my sins related to a singular sin returns.
-I had not spoken about it to anyone with the understanding that in time God will help me understand.
-And He did.
+Always a question in the back of my mind I pondered whether all my sins return or if only all my sins related to a singular sin return.
+Understanding, in time, God will help me understand, and He did.

 Receipe for Repentance

 - Confess the sin